Haxos/RES_Labo-HTTPInfra/README.md

 ## STEP 1
 ### Docker-compose
 Docker-compose is used to manage the different containers.
-The ports and volumes binding are realise through the `docker-compose.yml` config but the ports expositions are treated by the Dockerfiles.
+The ports mapping and volumes binding are realise through the `docker-compose.yml` config but the ports expositions are treated by the Dockerfiles.
 The container dependencies (e.g. running php-fpm before apache) are also treated through docker-compose.

 ### Apache